loda-lang/loda-programs/programs/oeis/list2.md

 * [A121517](http://oeis.org/A121517) ([L08 program](121/A121517.asm)): a(n)=4*a(n-1)+4*a(n-2)-a(n-3); a(0)=1, a(1)=1, a(2)=7.
 * [A121536](http://oeis.org/A121536) ([L05 program](121/A121536.asm)): Smallest m such that m^3>=n^2.
 * [A121546](http://oeis.org/A121546) ([L07 program](121/A121546.asm)): a(n) = dimension of the space in which the sphere of radius n is of maximum volume.
+* [A121561](http://oeis.org/A121561) ([L06 program](121/A121561.asm)): The number of iterations of "subtract the largest prime less than or equal to the current value" to go from n to the limiting value 0 or 1.
 * [A121567](http://oeis.org/A121567) ([L25 program](121/A121567.asm)): Fibonacci[ (p - 1) ], where p = Prime[n].
 * [A121578](http://oeis.org/A121578) ([L04 program](121/A121578.asm)): Values m of number pairs (m,n) which yield associated matching times on the clock with interchanged hour and minute hands for corresponding n in A121577.
 * [A121628](http://oeis.org/A121628) ([L06 program](121/A121628.asm)): Nonnegative k such that 3*k + 1 is a perfect cube.